-Demonstrating the potential of the HFR observing and monitoring regional capabilities, this work reviews the existing mature and emerging scientific and societal applications using HFR data, developed to address the major challenges identified in the Mediterranean coastal waters, organized around three main topics: (i) maritime safety; (ii) extreme hazards and (iii) environmental transport processes.
-Recognizing also the added value of networking, it is worth highlighting that this review encompasses the main outcomes of multidisciplinary, international and intersectoral regional coordinated efforts in the frame of the Mediterranean Operational Network for the Global Ocean Observing System (MONGOOS) HFR Task Team.
-These endeavors are primarily focused on meeting end-users and science-driven requirements, aiming to unlock HFR data potential, delivering greater uptake, use and value from the data, for the benefit of the ecosystems, services and human activities of the coastal areas of the Mediterranean Sea.
+Demonstrating the potential of the HFR observing and monitoring regional capabilities, this work reviews the existing mature and emerging scientific and societal applications using HFR data, developed to address the major challenges identified in the Mediterranean coastal waters, organized around three main topics: (i) maritime safety, (ii) extreme hazards and (iii) environmental transport processes.
+Also recognizing the added value of networking, it is worth highlighting that this review encompasses the main outcomes of multidisciplinary, international and intersectoral regional coordinated efforts in the framework of the Mediterranean Operational Network for the Global Ocean Observing System (MONGOOS) HFR Task Team.
+These endeavors are primarily focused on meeting end-user and science-driven requirements, aiming to unlock HFR data potential and deliver greater uptake, use and value from the data for the benefit of ecosystems, services and human activities of the coastal areas of the Mediterranean Sea.

-This manuscript constitutes the second part of two complementary contributions, the first one providing a detailed overview of the main achievements, ongoing activities, future challenges and the roadmap towards an integrated, mature HFR network in the Mediterranean Sea (Lorente et al., 2021b).
+This paper constitutes the second part of two complementary contributions, the first one providing a detailed overview of the main achievements, ongoing activities, future challenges and the roadmap towards an integrated, mature HFR network in the Mediterranean Sea (Lorente et al., 2022).
 The sections of this paper are as follows: Sect.
-2 presents several HFR applications addressing science priorities and societal needs, classified in the above-mentioned three topics.
-Sect.
-3 includes the discussion and a preliminary assessment of the capabilities of the existing HFR applications.
+2 presents several HFR applications addressing science priorities and societal needs, classified in the abovementioned three topics.
+Section 3 includes the discussion and a preliminary assessment of the capabilities of the existing HFR applications.
 Based on this assessment, Sect.
-4 outlines the future prospects for HFR applications along with a set of key recommendations aiming to leverage the HFR data to its fullest extent, thus helping to harness the HFRs potential in the further development of operational monitoring systems at the regional level.
+4 outlines the future prospects for HFR applications along with a set of key recommendations aiming to leverage the HFR data to their fullest extent, thus helping to harness HFR potential in the further development of operational monitoring systems at the regional level.

-This contribution will help to achieve the challenges of the United Nations (UN's) Decade of Ocean Science for Sustainable Development (Ryabinin et al., 2019) and to address the transitional changes required towards the European Green Deal (Sikora, 2021).
+This contribution will help to achieve the goals of the United Nations (UN) Decade of Ocean Science for Sustainable Development (Ryabinin et al., 2019) and to address the transitional changes required towards the European Green

+Deal (Sikora, 2021).
 Finally, a summary and the main conclusions are provided in Sect.
 5.

-2 High-Frequency radar applications in the Mediterranean
+2 High-frequency radar applications in the Mediterranean

-This section presents the existing advanced and emerging scientific and societal applications using HFR data, aiming to address science priorities and societal needs identified in the Mediterranean coastal waters (Lorente et al., 2021b), organized around three main topics: (i) maritime safety; (ii) extreme hazards and (iii) environmental transport processes.
+This section presents the existing advanced and emerging scientific and societal applications using HFR data, aiming to address science priorities and societal needs identified in the Mediterranean coastal waters (Lorente et al., 2022), organized around three main topics: (i) maritime safety, (ii) extreme hazards and (iii) environmental transport processes.

-2.1 Maritime Safety
+2.1 Maritime safety